 It is also useful going beyond the GARP reading list to third-party prep providers.

-Third party FRM study materials help summarize and provide more practice questions which can be a good investment as it saves study time and helps you learn faster by doing.
+Third party FRM study materials such as Kaplan Schweser can help summarize and provide more practice questions which can be a good investment as it saves study time and helps you learn faster by doing.

 We definitely recommend looking to practice exams to highlight weak spots and get you familiar with the exam format.